by Angela Lima, BS, CCS, CDIP, COC, CIC, AAPC-Approved Instructor

 Now is the time to study the updates and know what they mean.
 While significant changes to how diagnoses or procedures are coded tend to jump out, even a simple word change, a slight change to the guidance, needs to be understood in detail.
-For example, while everyone may be focusing this year on the coding of COVID-19, Lynn Kuehn, author of our FY 2021 Updates for CM and PCS reminds us that sometimes it is the little things, like a change to the Excludes note at D61 and how it will change the coding of neutropenia and chemotherapy-induced pancytopenia, that can cause coding errors if not understood.
+For example, while everyone may be focusing this year on the coding of COVID-19, Lynn Kuehn, author of our FY 2022 Updates for CM and PCS reminds us that sometimes it is the little things, like a change to the Excludes note at D64.81 and how it will change the coding of anemia due to antineoplastic chemotherapy and aplastic anemia due to antineoplastic chemotherapy, that can cause coding errors if not understood.

 Model the impact of the changes on your organization

 Even without such a significant and publicly visible change, coders are the front line to ensure their organization is ready to work with the new rules on October 1.
 We recommend taking the new codes and guidelines out for a spin: use your own cases and code them according to the changes.
 How does the documentation need to be improved to support the new rules?
 What changes to the charge master or billing system will need to occur?
 What will these new rules do to the reimbursement your organization is counting on?
-For example, this year’s guidelines for coding COVID-19 will change some previously-published examples and some code changes will invalidate previously-published Coding Clinic advice.
+How do changes to codes or guidelines affect previous Coding Clinic advice?
+For example, the previously discussed code U09.9 invalidates Coding Clinic advice published Q1 2021.

 Determine who else needs to know

 By understanding the changes to the coding system well before implementation, coders have the opportunity to ensure everyone who needs to know ahead of time does.
 The coder, as the one within the organization most knowledgeable about the coding system, is best positioned to help everyone prepare.

 - Providers.
 A significant change to the definition of a code might require providers to document additional information in their progress notes.
 Knowing this ahead of time saves everyone a query.